EQS-AFR: Energie AG Oberösterreich: Release of a Financial report

 Remarks:

-The Annual Financial Report (ESEF form) 2021/2022 of Energie AG Oberösterreich is now available for download at the company's website under
+The Annual Financial Report 2021/2022 of Energie AG Oberösterreich is now available for download at the company's website under

 21.12.2022 CET/CEST